The 2050 Project

 2050 Project: The Survey

 On a mission to capture first-hand knowledge of cable operators’ plans for evolving their HFC networks, ATX Networks launched its first HFC Evolution Survey in 2021, issuing a follow-up report the following year.
 Findings from the third Edition of the 2050 Project Survey were released in the first half of 2023.
-Those results capture the current attitudes of cable industry professionals about the adoption of DOCSIS 4.0, spectrum splits, frequency upgrades, competitive concerns and more.
+The fourth and most recent edition of the 2050 Project Survey Report reflects the opinions of nearly 150 cable professionals, the biggest universe of participants in the survey’s history.
+This year’s report, similar to previous editions, contains more than 30 charts that document how MSO attitudes and deployment plans have changed from just a year ago – and previous years.
 Nothing beats knowing what your peers are planning and the 2050 Project Survey Report is the industry’s only source for tapping into the long-term technology adoption strategies of cable operators across the globe.

 Bandwidth: